MiguelRipoll23/hood-ball/README.md

 ## Inspiration

+### Gameplay

+- Rocket League for level design

 ### User interface

-- Rocket League for gameplay strategy
+- Rocket League for scoreboard and gameplay alerts
 - LittleBigPlanet for general UI and buttons, tooltips... etc.
 - Metal Gear Online 2 for server notifications and menu UX